 Word expansion works for either initial state

-Trim extra spaces (optional)
+Trim extra spaces

 Trim spaces from end of the Range

 The command requires a set of search characters which is just a space in this macro.
-We assign all desired characters as plain text to the Cset option.
-The search characters are usually given in double quotes (called a string), so our character set is just " ".
+We assign all desired search characters as plain text to the Cset option.
+The characters are usually given in double quotes (called a string), so our character set is just " ".

 We're moving the End position of the range backward, so we need to specify the count option as wdBackward from a short Word constants table.